ovotech/cypress-tourist/README.md

 ## Deploy

-See [semver] for versioning incements.
+See [semver] for versioning increments.

 ```sh
 # Commit all changes and then on the master branch